-These expressions coincide with those obtained from the gradient expansion, with the crucial difference that the transport coefficients are rescaled by non-perturbative corrections arising from the $\gamma(k+1,\xi_0)$ terms.
-Furthermore, the contributions $\lrrb{\tau_R\mathbf{\hat{D}}}^{k}\rho^{\text{eq}}_{n,l}$ can always be expressed in terms of the hydrodynamic variables $T$, $\mu$, $\Pi$, and $\pi$ (see Appendix \eqref{Ap:ZpODHyd} for explicit formulas).
-This provides a rigorous understanding of the re-normalized transport coefficients proposed in previous studies \cite{Blaizot:2017ucy,Blaizot:2021cdv}.
+These expressions coincide with those obtained from the gradient expansion, with the crucial difference that each gradient term ( and therefore the transport coefficients) are rescaled by non-perturbative corrections arising from the $\gamma(k+1,\xi_0)$ terms.
+The pure gradient terms in the expansion gives near equilibrium, long time (long wavelength) dynamics while the exponentially decaying corrections contains memory effects of early time (short wavelength) free streaming effects.